Humor Risk

 Humor Risk, also known as Humorisk, is a lost unreleased 1921 silent comedy short film.
 It is the first film to star the Marx Brothers, and was the only Marx Brothers movie until the release of their 1929 musical comedy The Cocoanuts.
+The title parodies the popular 1920 film Humoresque.

 Plot

 Information about the plot of Humor Risk is sparse.
 According to Kyle Crichton's 1951 biography of the Brothers, Harpo played Watson, the hero and romantic lead who "made his entrance in a high hat, sliding down a coal chute into the basement."
 Groucho played the villain, who in the finale was shown "in ball and chain, trudging slowly off into the gloaming."
 In his book Monkey Business, Simon Louvish claims Harpo's character was a detective.

 Cast

-Four of the five Marx Brothers are known to have acted in this short film: Chico, Groucho, Harpo, and Zeppo all starred, leaving Gummo the only Brother with no known appearance.
+Four of the five Marx Brothers are known to have appeared in this short film: Chico, Groucho, Harpo, and Zeppo all starred, leaving Gummo the only Brother with no known appearance.